infokiller/win10-vm/README.md

-# Windows 10 VM
+# Modern Windows VM

-This repo contains notes about running a Windows 10 or Windows Server VM in Linux (libvirt via QEMU/KVM) with good performance and with Secure Boot and BitLocker enabled.
+This repo contains notes about running a Windows 10, Windows 11, or Windows Server VM in Linux (libvirt via QEMU/KVM) with good performance and with Secure Boot and BitLocker enabled.

 ## Table of contents